zepedaj/soleil/docs/source/content/intro.rst

 Key nodes
 ----------

-Key nodes offer special functionality that enables **node typing** with automatic type-checking, and special node behavior through **node modifiers**.
-A  **node modifier** is a callable that takes a :class:`Node`-derived input and has an optional :class:`Node`-derived output.
+Key nodes offer special functionality that enables **node typing** with automatic type-checking, and special node behavior through **node modifiers** -- callables that can modify nodes or the node tree.

-One example application of node modifiers is to mark a node as **hidden**, meaning that it is visible to the parser and hence |dstrings|, but its resolved content is not included in the :class:`SolConf` object's final resolved content.
+One example application of node modifiers is to mark a node as **hidden**, meaning that it is visible to the parser and hence |dstrings|, but its resolved content is not included in the :class:`~solconf.SolConf` object's final resolved content.
 This behavior is useful to define meta-data used to create the configuration that is however not part of the configuration.

-Another useful application of node modifiers is to **promote** value nodes inside single-key :class:`DictContainer` nodes -- i.e., to replace the container node by its single value node, in effect extending typing and modifier support to non-:class:`~dict_container.KeyNode` nodes.
+Another useful application of node modifiers is to **promote** value nodes inside single-key :class:`~dict_containers.DictContainer` nodes -- i.e., to replace the container node by its single value node, in effect extending typing and modifier support to non-:class:`~dict_container.KeyNode` nodes.
 See :ref:`Decorating non-key nodes`.

+.. _raw key syntax:

-.. rubric:: Syntax
+.. rubric:: Raw key syntax

-Node types and modifiers -- collectively node decorators -- are specified in raw content using string keys with one of the following special syntaxes:
+Node types and modifiers are specified in raw content using string keys with one of the following special syntaxes (raw keys):

 .. code-block::